kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 - How do I know if my sentence is complete?
 - How can I become a better communicator?
 - Why should I shorten my sentences?
-- What are bad ways to begin my sentences?
+- What are the wrong ways to begin my sentences?
 - What are unnecessary words in a sentence?

 ### MY FIRST QUESTION: